chrismyers2000/MeshAdv-Pi-Hat/README.md

 - V1.0 is tested and 100% works.
 Please note, the GPS header is supplied with 5V on this version.
 Output on the E22 has been measured at 29.3dbm in my tests.
 - V1.1 is tested and 100% works.

-Some PCB's may be available here: https://frequencylabs.etsy.com In Stock!
+Some PCB's may be available here: https://frequencylabs.etsy.com Out of Stock!
+Check back in 1-2 weeks.
+New batch has been ordered!

 ![](https://github.com/chrismyers2000/MeshAdv-Pi-Hat/blob/38716f06be6e8867a65c0815f295fbd1433ee2e0/V1.1/Photos/3D_PCB%20V1.1_Top.png)